iris-edu/yasmine-stationxml-cli/README.md

 turn contain Channel(s) (=channel epochs), and each of these is sorted alphabetically and chronologically.

+More examples and details can be found in the [EXAMPLES](https://github.com/iris-edu/yasmine-stationxml-cli/blob/main/EXAMPLES.md) file.

 ### Filtering to find the right level [default=root]